User case: can I clone a dynamic disk

-Can't install Windows 7 on dynamic disk
+FAQ: why can't I install Windows 7 on dynamic disk

 Except for cloning dynamic disk, some users still choose to install a fresh version on the dynamic disk.
 But sometimes they may receive error message like "Windows cannot be installed to this hard disk space.
 The partition contains one or more dynamic volumes that are not supported for installation".
 Are you one of them?
 Here are some infomation you need to know.